DOWNTOWN 500 MAGAZINE PRESENTS

 The Compagnie de l’Art Brut collection was exhibited in Paris, and a permanent location sought, but due to lack of funding and Debuffet’s high standards, it became impossible.
 In 1951 the Collection was shipped to the artist Alfonso Ossorio’s estate on Long Island, New York where it stayed for the next ten years.
 During that time it was visited by many of the most well-known members of the New York art world including Jackson Pollock, and Willem de Kooning.
 In 1962, the collection was shipped back to Paris, and the Compagnie de l’Art Brut is reformed.
 Eventually, a permanent home for the group was found in Lausanne, Switzerland.
 In 1976 the Château de Beaulieu was opened to the public, and it now houses the works of hundreds of Art Brut and Outsider Artists.

-” The idea of Art Brut is important because it seeks a point of escape or resistance to contemporary man’s predicament of living in a world that is controlled by forces and technology that are inhuman.”
+” The idea of Art Brut is essential because it seeks a point of escape or resistance to contemporary man’s predicament of living in a world that is controlled by forces and technology that are inhuman.”

 LOREN JAMES: – Again this is a tricky question.
 Initially, Dubuffet had a very rigid definition of what real “Art Brut” was.
 To simplify, it falls into three categories: